LeSuisse/vault-gpg-plugin/README.md

 of Vault to use it.

 To learn how to use plugins with Vault, see the [documentation on plugin backends](https://www.vaultproject.io/docs/plugin) on the official Vault website.
-You can download and decompress the pre-compiled plugin binary for your architecture from the [latest release on GitHub](https://github.com/trishankatdatadog/vault-gpg-plugin/releases).
-SHA256 checksum for the pre-compiled plugin binary is also provided in the archive so it can be registered to your Vault plugin catalog.

 Once mounted in Vault, this plugin exposes [this HTTP API](docs/http-api.md).